 Sustainability is a long-term endeavor that requires continued diligence.
 It may take decades to see significant change on issues such as climate change or land use patterns.
-Indicators help communities to continuously evaluate whether the strategies put into place are having measurable nearand long-term impacts.
-Selecting indicators from the outset can help local communities use consistent monitoring and evaluation standards and practices over a long period of time.
+Indicators help communities to continuously evaluate whether the strategies put into place are having measurable near- and long-term impacts.
+Selecting indicators from the outset can help local communities to have consistent monitoring and evaluation standards and practices over a long period of time.